Name: Isha Kembhavi

 Q5.
 Where has your professional life taken you since graduation?

-Right after graduating, I started working at Katch International, a communications and branding agency from London where started off as an account executive.
+Right after graduating, I started working at Katch International, a communications and branding agency from London where I started off as an Account Executive.
 My time at the company allowed me to work in multiple industries and with a number of well reputed clients such as Cle Dubai, White, Panda Express, Mövenpick JLT, etc.

 I then decided to pursue my masters and got accepted at New York University for my Masters in Integrated Marketing.
-I’m currently a year into my program and have worked at a communications agency in New York and am presently working with Samsung’s B2B marketing team for the summer.
+I’m currently a year into the programme and have worked at a communications agency in New York and I am currently working with Samsung’s B2B marketing team for the summer.

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?

 My role at Katch often required me to analyse the industry my clients were in and make strategic recommendations based on market trends, customer needs and competition, which was something I had learnt in class.
-Apart from that, one of my core classes- market research has taught me skills that are still useful- part of my job at Samsung includes collecting and analysing primary data, which uses the skills I learnt in that class.
+Apart from that, one of my core classes, market research, taught me skills that are still useful.
+Part of my job at Samsung includes collecting and analysing primary data, which also uses skills that I developed during class.

 Q7.
 What made you choose the industry you work in and what are its pros and cons?